 - You must not have worked or been paid for at least 7 consecutive days, and

-- Worked a certain number of insurable hours within a qualifying period.
-The qualifying period is the past 52 weeks or the time period since your last claim.
+- You must have worked a certain number of insurable hours within a “qualifying period.”
+The qualifying period is the past 52 weeks or the period since your last EI claim, whichever is shorter.

-Contact your local Human Resources Development Canada (HRDC) office to find out how many insurable hours you need to make a claim for benefits.
-Generally you will need between 420 and 700 insurable hours of work in your qualifying period to qualify for EI benefits.
-However, if you are in the work force for the first time or are returning to work after a 2-year leave of absence you will need a minimum of 910 hours in the qualifying period.
+Generally, you will need between 420 and 700 insurable hours of work in your qualifying period to qualify for EI benefits.
+However, if you are in the workforce for the first time or are returning to work after a 2-year leave of absence you will need a minimum of 910 hours in the qualifying period.
 If you had violations from previous EI claims, the number of insurable hours will increase.
 Your insurable hours are determined by the number of hours you worked during your employment.
 No insurable hours can be paid if you are self-employed.
-Contact your local Human Resources Development Canada office to see how many hours you need to quality.
+Contact your local Service Canada office to find out how many insurable hours you need to claim benefits.

-If you do not have the necessary insurable hours within the qualifying period, ask the HRDC office if you can have the qualifying period extended to include other insurable hours because you were not available to work due to certain reasons.
-They may consider your reasons meet the criteria for an extension of time.
+If you do not have the necessary insurable hours within the qualifying period, ask the Service Canada office if you can have the qualifying period extended to include other insurable hours because you were not available to work due to certain reasons.
 For example, you may have been sick or attending a course.
+They may consider your reasons to see if they meet the criteria for an extension of time.

-Once you apply for EI benefits, there is a 2-week waiting period during which you will not be paid.
+Once you apply for EI benefits, there is a 1 week waiting period during which you will not be paid.
 Your first payment will be made within 28 days of the start date of your claims.
-If you earn any money during the waiting period of 2 weeks, you must report the earnings.
+If you earn any money during the waiting period of 2 weeks, you must report those earnings.
 The earnings will be deducted from the first 3 weeks of payable benefits.
 A report must be filed with EI every 2 weeks before your EI benefits are paid for those 2 weeks.
-You will receive a notice in the mail which will tell you how to fill out the report and the date by which it must be returned to EI.
+You will receive a notice in the mail which will tell you how to fill out the report and the date by which it must be returned to Service Canada.

-You may collect benefits from 14 weeks up to 45 weeks.
+You may collect benefits from 14 up to 45 weeks.
 The number of weeks you are entitled to collect benefits will be determined by the number of insurable hours you have in the qualifying period.
 You will be advised of the number of weeks you qualify for when you begin receiving your benefits.
-The benefits you collect must be paid within a time period of 52 weeks.
-If you receive worker’s compensation or become pregnant you may ask the HRDC office to extend the time period so that you can collect the rest of your entitled benefits.
-If you feel you have other valid reasons to have the time period extended so that you can collect your benefits, advise the HRDC office of your reasons.
+The benefits you collect must be paid within 52 weeks.
+If you receive Worker’s Compensation or become pregnant you may ask the Service Canada office to extend the period so that you can collect the rest of your entitled benefits.
+If you feel you have other valid reasons to have the period extended so that you can collect your benefits, tell the Service Canada office of your reasons.

-You may be entitled to a Family Supplement which may raise the amount of your benefit rate up to a maximum of $413 per week.
-To qualify for a Family Supplement you must have:
+You may be entitled to a Family Supplement which may raise the amount of your benefit.
+To qualify for a Family Supplement, you must have:

-- You or your spouse receives the Canada Child Tax Benefit.
+- You or your spouse receive the Canada Child Tax Benefit.

 If you are eligible, this entitlement will be automatically added to your EI payments.
-The amount of the entitlement will depend upon your net family income and the number of children you have and their ages.
+The amount of entitlement will depend upon your net family income, and the number of children you have and their ages.

 If the Employment Insurance Commission terminates your benefits and you do not agree with their reason for doing so, you may appeal the decision.
-To appeal, you must send a letter stating that you wish to appeal and the reasons within 30 days of receiving notice that your benefits are being terminated.
+To appeal, you must complete, print and sign an online request for reconsideration.
+Then, either submit it in person or send a letter stating that you wish to appeal and the reasons within 30 days of receiving notice that your benefits are being terminated.
 Continue to send in your claimants’ report cards during the appeal so that you will receive payment for that period if you win.